M66B/FairEmail/FAQ.md

 [Cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) is prevented by using [DOMPurify](https://github.com/cure53/DOMPurify) (Apache License Version 2.0).

-Protected content is only available in non-Play Store versions of the app (since version 1.1985).
+Protected content is only available in non-Play Store versions of the app (since version 1.1985) and requires Android 8 Oreo or later.

 Sending protected content is a pro feature, decrypting protected content is a free feature.